NullSleep/swift-book/README.md

 # Swift Book
-Notes and experiments on the Swift 4.0 Programming Language book by Apple.
+Notes and experiments on the Swift 4.2 Programming Language book by Apple.

 ## Swift Cheat Sheet and Quick Reference
+Based on Ray Wenderlich' cheat sheet and updated to Swift 4.2

 ### Class Implementation
 ```swift